rcarranza24/cli_project/README.md

 ## Usage

-TODO: Select a character from the list to learn more information about them.
+Select a character from the list to learn more information about them.
+If you'd like to continue to learn more about other characters, select "yes" and make a new selection from the list.
+Otherwise, choose "no".

 ## Development